nextflow-io/training/docs/nf_customize/3_nf-core.md

 nf-core provides a standardised set of best practices, guidelines, and templates for building and sharing bioinformatics pipelines.
 These pipelines are designed to be modular, scalable, and portable, allowing researchers to easily adapt and execute them using their own data and compute resources.

-The community is a diverse group of bioinformaticians, developers, and researchers from around the world who collaborate on developing and maintaining a growing collection of high-quality pipelines.
-These pipelines cover a range of applications, including transcriptomics, proteomics, and metagenomics.

 One of the key benefits of nf-core is that it promotes open development, testing, and peer review, ensuring that the pipelines are robust, well-documented, and validated against real-world datasets.
 This helps to increase the reliability and reproducibility of bioinformatics analyses and ultimately enables researchers to accelerate their scientific discoveries.

-nf-core is published in Nature Biotechnology: [Nat Biotechnol 38, 276–278 (2020).
-Nature Biotechnology](https://www.nature.com/articles/s41587-020-0439-x)

-An updated preprint is available at [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.05.10.592912v1).

 **Key Features of nf-core pipelines**